junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 The angel is not here.
 But his clothes and broken feathers are.

-The tan linen robe Dean saw him wear earlier is distained by blood, crumbled and paved in the center of the square.
+The tan linen robe Dean saw him wear earlier is stained by blood, crumpled and laid out in the center of the square.
 The once-elegant black tunic was torn to rags, then deliberately placed so that it forms into the shape of a human figure.
 As if the angel once was lying in that exact location, being torn apart.

 Long, black feathers that were undoubtedly once extending and stretching proudly on Castiel's wings, are now scattered on both sides of the clothes, replicating the look of the wings.
+A crude mock.

 Dean can hear the lingering sound of the angel's scream just by looking at the scene.